 When someone who owns mineral rights passes away, the rights don't just automatically transfer to the next person.
 The chain of title needs to be updated so operators, county clerks, and future buyers know who owns what.
-One of the most common tools for doing this is an affidavit of heirship.
+One of the most common tools for doing this is an affidavit of heirship, a sworn statement that establishes who the legal heirs are without requiring full probate.

 What It Is

 An affidavit of heirship is a sworn statement that identifies the deceased, lists their heirs, and describes how the property should pass according to state law.
-It's signed by someone with knowledge of the family (often a disinterested third party who isn't an heir) and filed with the county clerk where the property is located.
+It's signed by people with knowledge of the family, notarized, and filed with the county clerk where the property is located.

 When You Need One